-Mitral Valve Repair and Replacement at Magnolia
+Mitral Valve Repair and Replacement in Corinth, MS

 The Mitral Valve is located in-between two chambers of the heart, the left atrium and the left ventricle.
 Blood from the lungs flows into these chambers and the Mitral Valve helps make sure blood keeps moving through the heart after passing through these pumping chambers.
 Sometimes surgery is needed on the Mitral Valve if: